JBrown9124/Analyze-This/README.md

 # Analyze-This
 Created a full-stack web application that parses strings for signs of mental illness.
 Results help provide support to the user.
-At the moment, it detects signs of suicide, anger, and addiction.
+At the moment it detects signs of suicide, anger, and addiction.
 To analyze strings, I developed an algorithm that works with a large pool of words to find determinants of mental illness.
 Determinant words must be in a certain order to be flagged.
 Analysis results and Google Maps/Places API are used to find the nearest support facilities (rehab, support groups, etc.) and resources.
-Client was created with TypeScript React.js, the REST API with Python (Django), and data is stored and queried from Firestore (NoSQL).
+The client was created with TypeScript React.js, the REST API with Python (Django), and data is stored in and queried from a Firestore (NoSQL) database.
+Deployed using Heroku.

 ## Available Scripts for Server